 Beyond the early church teachings of doing no violence, which extended even to soldiers, it is good to take another look at Romans 13.
 To do this, you really need to begin reading well before chapter 13.
 When you look back to chapter 12, Paul is telling Christians to be living sacrifices.
 To live as an offering to God leads to these actions of not cursing others, blessing those who persecute us, not repaying evil for evil, not taking revenge, leaving wrath to God and trusting his judgment, giving food and drink to our enemies, and overcoming evil with good.
 That is the Christian call to be a living sacrifice.

 Immediately following all of these commands, Paul addresses the government in Romans 13.
 Interestingly, Paul shifts his language.
 Instead of using the "you" and "you understood" language of Romans 12, Paul uses "they" language when talking about governments.
 You, the Christian, are supposed to do all of these self-sacrificial things.
 But they, the government, the rulers, the authorities, they bear the sword, and we can be ok with them doing that.
 Just as God was in control when evil Assyria bore the sword for God's purposes (Is.
 10), not out of obedience, but in God's sovereignty, so it is with governments today.
 God is in control over them and he has given them the sword to bear.
 It is not for we Christians to bear.
 How could we bear it and continue to be the sacrifice we're called to be in Romans 12?
 So give taxes, revenue, respect, honor, or whatever else is owed (notice that violence isn't on the list).
 We'll respect government's God-given authority.
 But for God's sake - as sacrifices to him - don't give them what they don't deserve.
+We can do this in faith because God "establishes" (a better interpretation is likely "orders" or "files") even the most powerful governments, and is able to use and bring good about in any circumstance.
+We are to give vengence over to God (Rom.
+12) and trust that he will bring about our good (Rom.
+10) regardless of how powerful the evil of our day seems to be.

 As if to put an exclamation point on this, Paul immediately shifts back into the "you understood," "you," and "we/us/our" language after discussing the government.
 And what is the topic at hand immediately following the short remarks on the government?
 Paul immediately jumps back into how we are to love others and how we are to do no harm.